 Christmas in Poland remains far more a time of traditions and celebrating with friends and family, rather than excessive gift-giving.
 However, the season is inevitably expensive because of travelling to see family and friends, and buying food and drinks.

-If you’re in Poland for Christmas, you might find you need to move your money around between accounts held in different countries to help finance gifting and travel.
+If you’re in Poland for Christmas, you might find you need to send money to the USA from Poland to help finance gifting and travel.
 As many expats and frequent travellers know, you can end up paying high fees for international transfers if you go through your regular bank.
 Even though some services advertise their international money transfers as free or cheap, they’re often not.
 The costs - and the profit for the bank - is simply hidden within a poor exchange rate.

 You can avoid this and get your international transfer for less if you use a specialist service like Wise.
 Wise moves your money quickly and efficiently, and what’s more, they use the real exchange rate.
 The rate you'd find on Google, with no sneaky extra charges.
 You only pay a small fixed fee, clearly shown upfront to make sure there are no surprises.